Blessed is the man who will eat at the feast in the kingdom of God.

 Here is a prayer printable that I have posted in my kitchen as a way to remind myself that each time I sit and share a meal with my family, we are invited to feast at the table of God.

-This post is part of a link-up on my friend Kate’s blog called Five Minute Friday.
+This post was originally part of a link-up on my friend Kate’s blog called Five Minute Friday.